usgo/online-ratings/README.md

 ```

 The output of the above command will tell you how to set the local environment
 variables to connect to your shiny new docker host.
-For me, using fish shell,
+For Bash, it's `eval
-it's something like `eval (docker-machine env dev)`
+$(docker-machine env dev)`.
+For fish shell it's `eval (docker-machine env dev)`.

 ### Linux
 Install [docker](https://docs.docker.com/engine/installation/) and [docker-compose](https://docs.docker.com/compose/install/)